ribtoks/listing/docs/DEPLOYMENT.md

 In order to exit "sandbox" mode in AWS SES you need to have a procedure for handling bounces and complaints. *Listing* provides this functionality, but you have to do 1 manual action.

 Go to [AWS Console UI and set Bounce and Complaint](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/configure-sns-notifications.html) SNS topic's ARN for your SES domain to the `listing-ses-notifications` topic.
 You can find it in `SES -> Domains -> (select your domain) -> Notifications`.
 Arn will be an output of `serverless deploy` command for `serverless-db.yml` config.
 Example of such ARN: `arn:aws:sns:us-east-1:1234567890:dev-listing-ses-notifications`.

+## Configure redirect URLs to your website

+Open lambda function properties in the AWS management console and set all `_REDIRECT_URL` variables to the appropriate values that point to your website.
+You will need to have pages for email confirmation, unsubscribe confirmation etc.